-If you’re on a budget, Sri Lanka can still be fairly inexpensive, so long as you stick to using local transport and staying in cheap guesthouses – you can still travel by bus from one end of the island to the other for around $20, get a filling meal at local cafés for a couple of dollars, and find a decent double room for $20 per night or less.
-Taking a tour or renting a vehicle will obviously bump costs up considerably – a car and driver normally goes for around $55–70 (£35–45) a day.
-Entrance fees for archeological sites and national parks can also strain tight budgets – a day-ticket to Sigiriya, for example, currently costs $30, while the cost of visiting the country’s national parks works out at somewhere around $80 per couple per day once you’ve factored in entrance fees and transport.
+If you’re on a budget, Sri Lanka can still be fairly inexpensive, so long as you stick to using local transport and staying in cheap guesthouses – you can still travel by bus from one end of the island to the other for around $25, get a filling meal at local cafés for a couple of dollars, and find a decent double room for $25 per night or less.
+Taking a tour or renting a vehicle will obviously bump costs up considerably.
+Entrance fees for archeological sites and national parks can also strain tight budgets.

 Note that some hotels and restaurants levy a ten percent service charge, while various government taxes also apply, although no two places seem to calculate them the same way: some places include all taxes in the quoted priced (the so-called “nett” rate), others charge one or more taxes separately.
-These taxes include twelve percent VAT, a one percent Tourist Development Tax, and a two percent “Nation-Building Tax” in more upmarket hotels.
-It’s always worth checking beforehand what is and isn’t included – the extra twenty-five percent added at a top hotel can add a nasty twist to the bill if you’re not expecting it.
+These taxes include 12% VAT, a 1% Tourist Development Tax, and a 2% “Nation-Building Tax” in more upmarket hotels.
+It’s always worth checking beforehand what is and isn’t included – the extra 25% added at a top hotel can add a nasty twist to the bill if you’re not expecting it.

 Another thing to bear in mind is that many places on the island apply official tourist prices.
 At all national parks and reserves, and at government-run archeological sites, the authorities operate a two-tier price system whereby foreigners pay a significantly higher entrance fee than locals, sometimes almost a hundred times more than Sri Lankan nationals.
 At the national parks, for example, locals pay an entrance fee of around 25 cents, while overseas visitors pay around $25 once various taxes and additional charges have been taken into account.
 A similar situation obtains at the sites of the Cultural Triangle – at Anuradhapura, for instance, foreigners pay $25, while locals pay nothing.
 This makes visiting many of Sri Lanka’s biggest sights a pricier prospect than in other parts of the subcontinent, a fact of life that many visitors grumble about – although the most vociferous critics are local Sri Lankan hoteliers, drivers and others involved in the tourist trade, who have seen their businesses suffer as many visitors vote with their feet and stay on the beach.